PC-Ngumoha/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ### 100-weight_average.py
 contains the function `weight_average` which takes a list of tuples as it's argument and then calculates the weighted average of all the numbers in the list of tuples, and then returns the result. returns `0` if the list is empty.

+### 101-square_matrix_map.py
+contains the function `square_matrix_map` which takes a 2D list of elements and returns a new 2D list of elements which is formed by obtaining the square of each of the elements in the original 2D list of elements.
+The original 2D list will remain unmodified.

 ###